blooms-singapore/pages/README.md

     "condo": {
       "label": "Condominium",
-      "orderLabel": "Condo Surcharge", // Appear in order summary (Optional, if not set will use 'label') "cost": { // Specify cost for each currency "SGD": "x",
+      "orderLabel": "Condo Surcharge", // Appear in order summary (Optional, if not set will use 'label') "cost": { // Specify cost for this type, related to options "SGD": "x",
+        "MYR": "x"
+      },
+      "oneOffCost": { // Specify one off charges for this type "SGD": "x",
         "MYR": "x"
       }